moloewe-leuphana/moloewe-leuphana.github.io/docs/project_notebook/setting_up_tools.md

 In our example, we want the default mode to be "turned off".
 We set up a condition that turns the Switch to "False" if the variable "switch_value" is "0".
-Since we've initially defined "switch_value" as "0", the Switch will automatically be "False" i.e. "turned off" as default.
+Since we initially defined "switch_value" as "0", the Switch will automatically be "False" i.e. "turned off" as default.

 ```python
 def get_my_switch(self):